 Additional Aid.
 Students’ resources (scholarships, grants, loans and work-study) cannot exceed their cost of attendance for the academic year or term.
 While the Office of Financial Aid initially awards students within their financial need, additional resources (such as an external scholarship) may be added later, resulting in an overaward of assistance.
 In such cases, total aid will be reduced to need in the following order: loans, work-study, scholarships, grants.

-Any or all of the above situations can change your semester or academic-year aid eligibility at any time prior to your enrollment or after aid has already been disbursed.
-In either case, please contact the Office of Financial Aid for assistance in reviewing your options for financing your education.
+Any or all of the above situations can change semester or academic-year aid eligibility at any time prior to enrollment or after aid has already been disbursed.
+In either case, students may contact the Office of Financial Aid for assistance in reviewing options for financing their education.
 For the full Financial Aid site, click here.